HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/security_svc/pac_svc/AuditingService.md

 ### audit.service.enable = (false)

 This parameter is the global switch.
-Set this parameter to true to turn on the service.
-Set this parameter to false to turn off the service.
-The default setting is false.
+Set this parameter to `true` to turn on the service.
+Set this parameter to `false` to turn off the service.
+The default setting is `false`.

-The actual log file access of the service can be configured by using the following property:
+Use the following property to configure the actual log file access service:

 **audit.service.enable = (false)**

 This parameter is the global switch.
-Set this parameter to true to turn on the service.
-Set this parameter to false to turn off the service.
-The default setting is false.
+Set this parameter to `true` to turn on the service.
+Set this parameter to `false` to turn off the service.
+The default setting is `false`.

-The actual log file access of the service can be configured by using the following property:
+Use the following property to configure the actual log file access service:

 ```
 audit.logFileName = log/audit_$APPSERVER_NAME_$CREATE_TIME.log
 ```

 You can use the auditing service to have the transaction ID written to the audit log file.
 The project ID can also be written to the audit log file.
-As these IDs can be long and might not be required in every environment, you can disable the inclusion of the IDs.
+Because these IDs can be long and might not be required in every environment, you can disable the inclusion of the IDs.

 ### audit.showTransactionID.enable = (true)

 Use this property to disable transaction IDs in the audit log.
-Change the value to false.
-The default value is true.
+Change the value to `false`.
+The default value is `true`.

 ### audit.projects.enable = (true)

 Use this property to disable project IDs in the audit log.
-Change the value to false.
-The default value is true.
+Change the value to `false`.
+The default value is `true`.
 You determine the events that you want to be logged by enabling the appropriate properties as required.
-Set the events that you want to enable to the value true.
+Set the events that you want to enable to the value `true`.
 The following groups of events are defined:

 ```
 	audit.groupEvents.enable